Aansh2/sdn_intelligence/README.md

 - MainHosts: number of hosts directly connected to the core network
 - Datacenters: number of datacenters in the core network network.
 "No" otherwise.
+- MinutesRunning: amount of time (in minutes) you want each simulation running
+- Batch: number of simulations you want to execute
+- FailuresType: type of failures you want to simulate in your network

 It also will have another section for each extra network.